-The way the bug worked was that there was a vulnerability in the IP itself, deep in the IP design, that allowed unauthorized agents to change the values inside of the processor and open it up to attack.
+The way the bug worked was that there was a vulnerability in the IP itself, deep in the IP design, allowing unauthorized agents to change the values inside of the processor and open it to attack.

 After the bug hit one of the processors, the problem was identified and a patch was issued.
 The fundamental issue they had, however, is they had no idea where else that IP was used.
 Sure enough, two weeks later, the same bug hit another processor in the family with the same issue, and another processor two weeks after that.

-After initially finding the bug, they lacked the traceability to understand what other designs they had that could possibly be vulnerable to it.
-This ultimately cost a loss in market cap of nearly $1 billion as well as C-suite turnover.
+After finding the bug, the team lacked the traceability to understand what other designs could possibly be vulnerable.
+This ultimately cost a loss in market cap of nearly $1 billion, as well as C-suite turnover.

 In another example illustrating the importance of traceability at this same company, an issue arose from hardware and software configuration — certain versions of software only work with certain versions of hardware.

 A bug was found in the embedded software code for one family of products.
 To remedy this, they re-released the software.
-The issue was the underlying IP in the software used a fundamentally different version of the processor than others.
-This resulted in effectively killing the other processors, as they needed their own special software builds.
+The issue was that the underlying IP in the software used a fundamentally different version of the processor than others.
+This resulted in effectively killing the other processors, as they needed their own software builds.

-With greater traceability, there would have been a better understanding of the configuration between hardware and software and what versions of IP and specific requirements were needed on the software side for the processors to work.
+With greater traceability, there would've been a better understanding of the configuration between hardware and software.
+The organization would've identified what IP versions were needed for processors to function.

 Semiconductor and Computer Software Manufacturer

-A U.S.-based engineer was working on their designs that could only be accessed in the United States.
+A U.S.-based engineer was working on designs that could only be accessed in the United States.
 Whether working from the office or working from home, there were no issues.

 The engineer traveled on business to one of their overseas locations.
-By the mere act of them opening their computer on the network, everything they had been working on in the U.S. was leaked overseas.
+When they opened their computer on the network, everything they had been working on in the U.S. was leaked overseas.